aataraxiaa/FreshSwift_Site/README.md

 ## Tools and Services Used
 ### Hugo
-[Hugo](https://gohugo.io) is an open source static website generator.
+[Hugo](https://gohugo.io) is an open-source static website generator.
 What this means is that it builds (generates HTML) a website for you based on content and formatting you specify.

 ### Github Actions
 Github actions allow us to create automated jobs and workflows, which can be triggered when an action occurs in our repository, e.g push to master